Copyright Kevin Deldycke <kevin@deldycke.com> and contributors.

 from extra_platforms import is_windows

-from extra_platforms.platform import _recursive_update, _remove_blanks
+from extra_platforms._utils import _recursive_update, _remove_blanks

 from wcmatch import fnmatch, glob